lnls-sirius/pydm-opi/README.md

 ```
 https://epics.anl.gov/download/distributions/EPICSWindowsTools1.44-x64.msi
 ```
-For linux users the recommended way is to compile the lattest LTS release of the [EPICS Base (R3.15.8)](https://github.com/epics-base/epics-base/tree/3.15).
+For linux users the recommended way is to compile the latest LTS release of the [EPICS Base (R3.15.8)](https://github.com/epics-base/epics-base/tree/3.15).
 After the compilation is completed, the `bin` folder must be added to the environment `PATH` and the `lib` folder to `LD_LIBRARY_PATH`.

 ### Sirius Environment